BrightID/BrightID-Node/README.md

 Brightside nodes store the social graph used by Brightside.

-Mobile devices send interactions to Brightside nodes, which keep the social graph up-to-date.
+Mobile devices send interactions to Brightside nodes, whose job it is to keep the social graph up-to-date.

 By analyzing this graph, a Brightside node is able to determine whether or not a person can be verified as unique.
 When another application--such as a Basic Income application--wants to know whether a user is a unique individual in their system, they make a request to a Brightside node.
 Brightside nodes protect systems against fake or duplicate accounts, known as sybils.
 Node operators may earn money for their services.